-4.10 Example 2: Wrinkle surface instability of a dielectric elastomer by using the incremental method

-In addition to pull-in instability for a homogeneous deformation, surface instabilities, which lead to inhomogeneous deformation (wrinkling), are also common.
-Given the existence of an extensive body of work on the electromechanical instabilities related to inhomogeneous deformations, we simply point to a small sample of the works that the reader may consult (and the references therein): [19,22,29,103-118].
+4.11 Example 2: Wrinkle Surface Instability of a Dielectric Elastomer by Using the Incremental Method.
+In addition to pull-in instability in the homogeneous deformation, surface instabilities, which lead to inhomogeneous deformation (wrinkling), are also common.
+Given the existence of an extensive body of work on the electromechanical instabilities related to inhomogeneous deformations, we simply point to a small sample of the works that the reader may consult (and the references therein): [30], [33], [40], and [127-143].

 The schematic of the onset of surface wrinkling induced by an applied electric field is shown in Fig. 17.
-Due to inhomogeneous deformations, the electro-wrinkling problem is more involved.
-We will use linear bifurcation analysis to find the necessary condition for the existence of a non-trivial solution (surface wrinkling).
-We employ a similar procedure as what can be found in the appendix of the work by Wang and Zhao [19].
+Due to inhomogeneous deformations, the electrowrinkling problem is more involved.
+We will use linear bifurcation analysis to find the necessary condition for the existence of a nontrivial solution (surface wrinkling).
+We employ a similar procedure as what can be found in Appendix of the work by Wang and Zhao [30].